OneGeology/documentation/docs/portal.rst

         WIDTH=1250&
         HEIGHT=763&

-The resultant custom map (with the GeoSciML-Portrayal filter for Pleistocene polygons applied) is shown below:
+The resultant custom map (with the GeoSciML-Portrayal filter for "Composite genesis material" polygons applied) is shown below:

       .. figure:: images/ThematicAnalysisSelectionByAgeResult.jpg
          :width: 600
-         :alt: Pleistocene geology polygons
+         :alt: "Composite genesis material" geology polygons

-         Pleistocene geology polygons
+         "Composite genesis material" geology polygons

-Similarly, we could filter for some other GeoSciML-Portrayal attribution in the map, such as lithology, or a combination of lithology and age.
+Similarly, we could filter for some other GeoSciML-Portrayal attribution in the map, such as age, or a combination of lithology and age.

-The generated external SLD will be available on the OneGeology portal server for a least one day, but no longer than one week.
-In the age filter example above we have taken a copy of the generated SLD and put it on the BGS WMS server for long term reference.

-ERML-Lite-Portrayal
-^^^^^^^^^^^^^^^^^^^

-The analysis window offers you
+EarthResourceML-Lite
+"""""""""""""""""""""

+You can perform similar portrayal actions to the above on services which are using using EarthResourceML-Lite (ERML) such as the layer "Arctic GTK 1:1M Mineral Resources".

 .. figure:: images/ERML1.JPG
    :width: 600
-   :alt: ERML layer displayed
+   :alt: ERML layer "Arctic GTK 1:1M Mineral Resources" displayed

-   ERML layer displayed
+   ERML layer "Arctic GTK 1:1M Mineral Resources" displayed

+In this case the analysis tool again offers you two ways to filter your map, by commodity or by mineral occurence type via nested hierarchical dropdowns.

 .. figure:: images/ERML2.JPG
    :width: 600